investlab/RAT-Python/README.md

 # basicRAT

 This is a Python RAT (Remote Access Trojan).
 I created this to maintain a clean design Python RAT with standard features.
-This is a work in progress and is currently still being hacked on.
+Currently a work in progress and still being hacked on.

 **Disclaimer: This RAT is for research purposes only, and should only be used on authorized systems.
 Accessing a computer system or network without authorization or explicit permission is illegal.**